AVA-NTHIKA14/AVA-NTHIKA14/README.md

 - 👋 Hi, I’m @AVA-NTHIKA14
 - 👀 I’m interested in ..
 Self learning
-- 🌱 I’m currently learning ...c programming
+- 🌱 I’m currently learning ...c programming ,PYTHON

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...